elladiell/elladiell/README.md

 - 📚 I'm Data Scientist
 - 👾 Participating in hackathons:
   - 3rd place in INNOTECH HACK
+  - 1st place in IVision 2021
-  - 1st place in IVision
+  - 1st place in IVision 2022
-- 🌱 Currently I'm using Python and C++ in development
+- 🌱 Currently I'm using Python, C++ and Solidity in development
 - 💻 I have an expierence in webdev:
   -  backend *Java*,*Python*
   -  frontend *JS/CSS/HTML*,*Node.js*